fortinetdev/terraform-provider-fortios/website/docs/d/fortios_systemdhcp_server.html.markdown

 * `end_ip` - End of IP range.
 * `vci_match` - Enable/disable vendor class identifier (VCI) matching.
 When enabled only DHCP requests with a matching VCI are served with this range.
 * `vci_string` - One or more VCI strings in quotes separated by spaces.
 The structure of `vci_string` block is documented below.
+* `uci_match` - Enable/disable user class identifier (UCI) matching.
+When enabled only DHCP requests with a matching UCI are served with this range.
+* `uci_string` - One or more UCI strings in quotes separated by spaces.
+The structure of `uci_string` block is documented below.
+* `lease_time` - Lease time in seconds, 0 means default lease time.

 The `vci_string` block contains:

 * `vci_string` - VCI strings.

+The `uci_string` block contains:

+* `uci_string` - UCI strings.

 The `tftp_server` block contains: